 - All rectangular bars are of equal width and space.

 - We can draw rectangular bars horizontally or vertically.

 - Rectangular bars must be in the same base.

 - The height or length of the bars indicates the value of the data presented.

-Steps to Make a Bar Graph in Excel with 4 Variables
+How to Make a Bar Graph in Excel with 4 Variables: With Easy Steps

-In this article, we will show all steps to making a Bar graph in Excel with 4 variables.
-We have a data set that contains information on the showroom of sales, profit, cost, and profit percentage each week.
+This article will show all the steps to making a Bar graph in Excel with 4 variables.
+We have a data set that contains information on the showroom’s sales, profit, cost, and profit percentage each week.
 We will show all these variables in the bar graphs at the same time.

 📌Step 1: Insert Data for Bar Graph